vsaguero/VENUE/ns3installation.md

-# VENUS: Virtualized ENvironment for Uav Simulation
+# VENUE: Virtualized ENvironment for Uav Emulation

 Requirements: Ubuntu 16.04 installation (Desktop or Server), with internet (physical or virtual machine)

 ### ALTERNATIVE I
-(*Recommended for users who do not plan to develop their own applications*)
+(*Recommended for users who do not plan to develop their own applications*) In the following link you can download a virtual machine with the platform installed and configured:

+LINK COMING SOON

 ### ALTERNATIVE II
 (*Recommended for users who plan to develop their own applications*)